Skip to main content

 Three things go wrong in Amazon price-monitoring pipelines.
 Cross-currency mixing — when aggregating across countries, always group by domain before computing medians; mixing $189 (USD) and ₹19,990 (INR) into one average produces nonsense.
 Convert to USD via a daily FX rate when you need cross-market comparisons.
 Stock vs price — a product may show a "Currently unavailable" price string instead of a numeric; parse this as null rather than zero, otherwise your average prices look artificially low.
 Sponsored-organic mix — sponsored listings are blended with organic in the search response.
 Treat them as data with a footnote: a 5% price drop on a sponsored row may just be a promo paid by the seller for that day, not a real shelf-price move.

 Thirdwatch's actor returns domain and asin on every record so cross-marketplace dedup and grouping are clean.
-The pure-HTTP architecture means a 100-product daily snapshot completes in under three minutes and costs $0.20 — small enough to run hourly without budget pain even for a 50-product watchlist.
+The pure-HTTP architecture means a 100-product daily snapshot completes in under three minutes — small enough to run hourly without budget pain even for a 50-product watchlist.
 A fourth subtle issue worth flagging: Amazon shows different "list price" struck-through values vs the live "deal price" depending on the day; the actor returns whatever the page shows in its primary price slot, so for cleanest comparisons compute price-deltas rather than absolute discounts.
 A fifth note: a non-trivial fraction of bestseller pages briefly show "Coupon" badges (e.g. "Save $20 with coupon at checkout") that don't reduce the displayed price — track coupon presence separately if you care about effective price-to-customer rather than headline price.

 Related use cases